highsource/jaxb-tools/README.md

 This project is not developed, supported or in any other way affiliated with Apache.
 The `org.jvnet.jaxb2.maven2:maven-jaxb2-plugin` is not an Apache product (and does not pretend to be one), it is a completely independent development.

 This project is also *not* developed by or affiliated with Oracle or Sun.
-Even if it is featured on [https://jaxb.java.net/](https://jaxb.java.net/) pages **it is is no way _official_ JAXB2 Maven plugin by Oracle.**
+Even if it is featured on [https://jaxb.java.net/](https://jaxb.java.net/) pages,

+**This plugin is in no way _official_ JAXB2 Maven plugin by Oracle.**

 This is a completely indepentent development.
 [I](https://github.com/highsource) am *not* an Oracle employee.